- Bamaga

 - build capacity and improve service delivery

-- reduce barriers for Aboriginal and Torres Strait Islander peoples and organisations engaging with the blue card system.
+- increase participation of Aboriginal and Torres Strait Islander peoples and organisations engaging with the blue card system.

 - get permission to enter